-The landowner must first certify their forest with the EOMF Forest Certification Program, through one of the existing landowner groups or be a participating Community Forest.
+The landowner must first certify their forest with the EOMF Forest Certification Program, throughone of the existing landowner groups or be a participating Community Forest.

-Certified landowner's who wish to sell firewood as certified must indicate this within their Landowner MoU.
+Certified landowner's or their forest managers, who wish to sell firewood fibre or NTFP as certified must indicate this within their Landowner MoU.
 There is a Certified Firewood Sale checkbox and a statement indicating that the landowner will meet all the requirements of this policy in the sale of certified firewood.
-A copy of the EOMF / Landowner Group Member MOU is available from EOMF Forest Certification Staff.
+A copy of the EOMF / Landowner Group Member MOU is available from notify EOMF Forest Certification Staff prior to commencing sales.